SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/eternal-flame.md

 * Combine [Fire](/wiki/elements/fire) and [Monument](/wiki/elements/monument) to make [Eternal Flame](/wiki/elements/eternal-flame).
 This process is known as [Make Eternal Flame](/wiki/recipes/make-eternal-flame).

+## How to use?

+_Eternal Flame is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)